apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 : String array of property types which should be indexed.
 The values can be one specified in [PropertyType Names][1]

+##### Cost Overrides

+By default, the cost of using this index is calculated follows: For each query, the overhead is one operation.
+For each entry in the index, the cost is one.
+The following only applies to `compatVersion` 2 only:
+To use use a lower or higher cost, you can set the following optional properties in the index definition:

+    - costPerExecution (Double) = 1.0
+    - costPerEntry (Double) = 1.0

+Please note that typically, those settings don't need to be explicitly set.
+Cost per execution is the overhead of one query.
+Cost per entry is the cost per node in the index.
+Using 0.5 means the cost is half, which means the index would be used used more often (that is, even if there is a different index with similar cost).

 ##### Indexing Rule inheritance